alcarney/blog/content/20200428T120000--hello-world-tinygo-wasm__blog_containers_go_lxd_tinygo_wasm.rst

 :author: Alex Carney
 :language: en

-.. description = "Using TinyGo to implement 'Hello, World!' in WebAssembly"

 Saying 'Hello, World!' with TinyGo and WebAssembly
 ==================================================

+.. container:: post-teaser

    WebAssembly is something I've wanted to play with for quite a while now and I've finally got around to taking a look at it.
 In this post I describe how I managed to use `TinyGo`_ to compile a "Hello, World!"
 Go program into WebAssembly and execute it in the browser.
 So that I have something to refer back to I also describe setting up my development environment as a container using `LXD`_.

-.. <!--more-->

 Setting Up
 ----------